DonQueso89/LBCS/README.md

 ```bash
 npm install -g expo-cli
 ```
+- we should also install the expo dependencies.
+This can be done by running `expo install`
 - now `cd` into `lbcsClient` repo and type `npm start`
 - you can either emulate the app using the expo app from play store [here](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en) or from the app store [here](https://apps.apple.com/nl/app/expo-client/id982107779)
 - you can also use the various browsers to emulate the app client using android studio [here](https://docs.expo.io/workflow/android-studio-emulator/)